 Casablanca, Greater Casablanca (Morroco)

-Casablanca (الدار البيضاء) is the largest city of Morocco.
-Casablanca is Morocco’s main port and one of the largest financial centers on the African continent.
+The largest city in Morocoo is Casablanca (الدار البيضاء).
+The bustling city is Morocco’s main port and one of the largest financial centers on the African continent.

 Curaçao, Caribbean (Kingdom of the Netherlands)

 Curaçao is an island country in the Caribbean Sea.
 The countryside of Curaçao is called “Kunuku” in Papiamentu.
 The kunuku on Curaçao is characterised by sparsely distributed little houses like this one.

 Bo-Kaap is a famous neighbourhood in the city of Cape Town, South Africa.
 Located above the city on the slopes of Signal Hill and formerly known as the Malay Quarter, it is well-known for its characteristically colourful houses.

 Šibenik is a city in central Dalmatia that once served as the seat of the Croatian King.
 It is the oldest native Croatian town on the eastern shores of the Adriatic.

 Weesp, Noord-Holland (the Netherlands)